 Trackable performance.
 When a user responds (clicks, signs up, etc.), the advertiser knows exactly which ad and which media generated that impression.
 When buying through DSP (demand-side platform), advertisers can determine whether ads are effective, which target group is affected by the ad the most, what is the engagement rate, what amount of clicks is generated daily and so on; all data is simply displayed on the dashboard.

 Measurable outcomes.
 Since advertisers know precisely, which ads are being responded to and how much revenue is coming from each one, they can easily evaluate the campaign performance.
 For this reason, direct response is one possible way to test the scale of consumer responses with a small campaign before launching a full-volume campaign.
 In digital advertising, advertisers measure campaign outcomes via DSP’s granular, real-time and compare the different metrics.

 Targeting specific audiences.
 While branding campaign targets everybody in order to promote the brand awareness, the direct response is all about people who are most likely interested in the product.
 When buying digital ad space through RTB (Real-time bidding), advertisers deliver relevant ads in front of the right person in the right context and at the right time.

 Precise segmentation.
 Marketers can develop effective segmentation strategies by buying a list of potential consumers, for example, new car buyers, credit card users, clothing shoppers and so on.
-With programmatic advertising, advertisers can use ad networks that specialize in types of content they cover, like entertainment, beauty, traveling, foods, etc. These websites would be then grouped into vertical channels and sold out to advertisers who wish to reach out people interested in these topics.
-Alternatively, some ad networks sell audience segments built on demographic, behavioral data or user interests.
+With programmatic advertising, advertisers can use ad networks that specialise in types of content they cover, like entertainment, beauty, travelling, foods, etc. These websites would be then grouped into vertical channels and sold out to advertisers who wish to reach out people interested in these topics.
+Alternatively, some ad networks sell audience segments built on demographic, behavioural data or user interests.